terminusdb/terminusdb/docs/Explanation/MODELHOW.md

 **ObjectProperty** : Enum/Link Property this property are special properties used to create relationship between elements.
 You can make any class into a relationship by adding Object Properties that point at the related entities.

-**Traslate a TerminusDB graph data model to a relational data model**
+### Translate a TerminusDB graph data model to a relational data model**

-If you are someone used to programming with an relational database management system, here a comparation that can help you.
+If you are used to programming with a relational database management system, here is a comparison that can help you.

 A relational database structures data into tables and rows, while TerminusDB structures data into Documents, Objects and Properties.